aturkewi/ecto_lock_v0/README.md

     |> Repo.update()
   end
 end
 ```

 This just adds some basic functions that we can use to create, send, and update invoices.
-Let's give it a try!
+We want to grab all of our pending invoices with `bill_pending_invoices` and then send each one.
+For each one we send, we need to get the invoice, hit our billing API, and then update our own database so that we know that invoice was sent.
+For the purposes of this blog paste, we're just adding a one second delay (`:timer.sleep(1000)`) where we are pretending that is the API request/response.
+Now, let's give it a try!

 Go ahead and start up the app by typing `iex -S mix` in the terminal .
 This will give us an interactive elixir process.
 After you run this, you should get the following: